 24. Apartheid sought to maintain the status quo of white supremacy through the implementation of massive social change.
 It was thus an ideology, simultaneously of change and of non-change; or alternatively, perhaps, of reactionary change.
 To achieve its goals, Parliament:

-laissez-faire pattern of pre-1948 segregation into a systematic pattern of legalised racial discrimination, and
+a. transformed the laissez-faire pattern of pre-1948 segregation into a systematic pattern of legalised racial discrimination, and

 25. With regard to the first process, the key legislative enactments were:

 26. This Act formed the very bedrock of the apartheid state in that it provided for the classification of every South African into one of four racial categories.
 To achieve this end, it came up with definitions of racial groupings which were truly bizarre: